-Also known as: Alopecia in women, Baldness - female, Hair loss in women or Androgenetic alopecia in women
+Also known as: Alopecia in women, Baldness - female, Hair loss in women, Androgenetic alopecia in women or Hereditary balding or thinning in women

 - Changes in the levels of androgens (male hormones).
 For example, after reaching menopause, many women find that the hair on their head is thinner, while the hair on their face is coarser.

 - Family history of male or female pattern baldness.

 - Hair thins mainly on the top and crown of the scalp.
 It usually starts with a widening through the center hair part.

 - The front hairline remains unaffected except for normal recession, which happens to everyone as time passes.

 - The hair loss rarely progresses to total or near total baldness, as it may in men.